ceylon/ceylon-examples-jogl/README.md

 ## Requirements

-Ceylon 1.3.1 or Ceylon IDE 1.3.1 is required.
+Ceylon 1.3.1 or Ceylon IDE 1.3.1 is required to compile and run this example.
+On the command line you can use the provided `ceylonb` command if you don't have Ceylon already installed.

 Maven is also required.